Ni00x01/Basic-output-test/README.md

 Some reading  https://focalsbynorth.github.io/focals-api-docs/
 https://github.com/focalsbynorth/focals-client-js

 # Hopefully the dev portal is working now.
+Or just read the main script like a cave man

 Setups for Heroku
 ```